nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 Missing mandatory dog/owner/program details.

     * 1a1.
 Pawbook shows an error message.
     * 1a2.
-User supplies missing details.
+User supplies missing details. <br>
+        Steps 1a1-1a2 are repeated until the command entered is correct.

     Use case resumes at step 2.

 *Note:* The mandatory details here refer to name, breed, owner ID for dogs; name, phone number, email and address for owners; name and time for programs.